alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

   that, it’s great.
 Default: false.
 * `hyper space dethrottle`: Throttle down after a jump and when dropping from SC.
 Like the SC Assist module does.
 Default: true.
+* `limpet check`: Do a limpet check when undocking, reminding you if you forgot to buy some.
+Default: true.
 * `mapping candidates`: Announce bodies worth mapping when you have finished scanning a system.
 (Terraformables, Water Worlds, Earth-Like Worlds and Ammonia Worlds that have not been mapped yet.)
 Default: true.